GitHub

 Training

-LinkedIn Learning provides several GitHub Training resources that are helpful.
+LinkedIn Learning provides several GitHub training resources that are helpful.
 Enterprise Applications recommends using GitHub Desktop when accessing GitHub.

 GitHub Desktop